 Chad E. Blomberg

-Chad Blomberg is a partner in the firm’s toxic and mass tort practice area.
-He has significant experience in every phase of state and federal court litigation, appearing as counsel in more than 30 different courts.
-His practice includes first-chair jury trial experience, taking or defending more than 100 depositions, and a diverse tort and commercial litigation caseload involving environmental nuisance, product liability, wrongful death, negligence, sexual misconduct, premises liability, breach of contract, breach of warranty, and contract and construction disputes.
+A partner in the firm's toxic and mass tort practice, Chad Blomberg has significant experience in every phase of state and federal court litigation, appearing as counsel in more than 30 different courts.
+His practice includes first-chair jury trial experience, taking or defending more than 150 depositions, and a diverse tort and commercial litigation caseload involving environmental nuisance, product liability, wrongful death, negligence, sexual misconduct, premises liability, breach of contract, breach of warranty, and contract and construction disputes.